Why Elephants Pose A Threat To Rohingya Refugees

 Dotted around the camps are tall, thatched watchtowers on spindly bamboo frames.
 They look like fire lookouts or guard towers.

 Noor Salam, who's 33, is with the elephant response team in an area known as Camp 4 Extension.
-He is dressed in the official uniform of what UNHCR officials call the "Tusk Force" — a blue t-shirt and dark track suit bottoms.
+He is dressed in the official uniform of what UNHCR officials call a "tusk force" — a blue T-shirt and dark track suit bottoms.
 He says the towers are used to watch for elephants that might be approaching the settlement.

-If an elephant does enter the camp Salam and his colleagues use whistles to summon more members of the team.
+If an elephant does enter the camp, Salam and his colleagues use whistles to summon more members of the team.

-"In the training we were taught to surround the elephant on three sides," Salam says.
+"In the training, we were taught to surround the elephant on three sides," Salam says.
 "We leave one area open for the elephant to move back toward the edge of the camp."

-The team members wave fluorescent flags and blast sirens from hand-held megaphones at the elephants to drive them away.
+The team members wave fluorescent flags and blast sirens from handheld megaphones at the elephants to drive them away.
 At night they shine large lights while making lots of noise.

-Salam says before the response teams were formed, the refugees would yell at the elephants and bang pots to drive them away but it was often chaotic.
+Salam says before the response teams were formed, the refugees would yell at the elephants and bang pots to drive them away, but it was often chaotic.
 The noise and the commotion would often upset the elephants even more.
 And it didn't keep them away.
 "This is the elephant's land," Salam says.
 "They're going to keep coming back here."

 But the response teams have been effective.
-Since Noor's team was formed in Camp 4 Extension last year there haven't been any fatal elephant incursions in to his part of the camp.
+Since Salam's team was formed in Camp 4 Extension last year, there haven't been any fatal elephant incursions in his part of the camp.